Introduction to summarytools

 view(dfSummary(iris))

-Be careful to use view() and not View().
-If you use the latter, results will be shown in the data viewer.
+Be careful to use view() (or stview()) and not View() with capital `V’.
+Otherwise, results will be shown in the data viewer.

 5.1 Using dfSummary() in R Markdown Documents

 When using dfSummary() in R Markdown documents, it is generally a good idea to exclude a column or two to avoid margin overflow.
-Since the Valid and Missing columns are redundant, we can drop either one of them.
+Since the Valid and Missing columns are complementary (and therefore redundant), we can safely drop either one of them.

 dfSummary(tobacco,